DrugLib.com — Drug Information Portal

 Clinical Trials Related to Noroxin (Norfloxacin)

-A Pilot Study of Norfloxacin for Hepatopulmonary Syndrome [Recruiting]
+A Pilot Study of Norfloxacin for Hepatopulmonary Syndrome [Completed]

-The purpose of this study is to determine the effectiveness of probiotics in the prevention of spontaneous bacterial peritonitis in patients with cirrhosis with low protein ascites and those already have developed an episode SBP.
+The aim of the study is to compare the effectiveness of rifaximin versus norfloxacin for secondary prevention of spontaneous bacterial peritonitis in patients with liver cirrhosis and ascites.

 more trials >>